 - Your past and current involvement, as well as future plans, towards making a difference in your community

-- A one-page short essay about Tzu Chi, based on the information you’ve gathered from websites, publications, news articles, etc. Please explain what you have learned about Tzu Chi that inspires you in any way.
+- A two-page (double spaced) essay about Tzu Chi, based on the information you’ve gathered from websites, publications, news articles, etc. Please explain what you have learned about Tzu Chi that inspires you in any way.
 Express your thoughts openly and honestly.

 Only applications which include the complete set of required documents mentioned above will be considered.
 We will NOT process your application if any of the required documents is missing.

 The following are the key dates for the 2014 program: